 - Economic Ties

-- Quit your Canadian job already.
+- Quit your Canadian job already, you’re moving away!
 Cancel your Canadian credit cards and bank accounts, maybe liquidate your investment accounts – more on that later

 - Canadian Work Permits